elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 In the current application's state, rules with `immutable: false` are rules which are not Elastic Prebuilt Rules, i.e. custom rules, and can be modified.
 Meanwhile, `immutable: true` rules are Elastic Prebuilt Rules, created by the TRaDE team, distributed via the `security_detection_engine` Fleet package, and cannot be modified once installed.

-When successfully implemented, the `rule_source` field should replace the `immutable` field as a mechanism to mark Elastic prebuilt rules, but with one difference: the `rule_source` field will determine if the rule is an Elastic Prebuilt Rule or not, but now all rules will be customizable by the user in Kibana, i.e. independently of the existence (or absence) of `rule_source`.
+When successfully implemented, the `rule_source` field should replace the `immutable` field as a mechanism to mark Elastic prebuilt rules, but with one difference: the `rule_source` field will determine if the rule is an Elastic Prebuilt Rule or not, but now all rules will be customizable by the user in Kibana, i.e. independently of the `type` of `rule_source`.

 Because of this difference between the `rule_source` and `immutable` fields, the `immutable` field will lose its original meaning as soon as we allow users to customize prebuilt rules, which might become confusing for those API consumers who interact directly with this field.
 That's why we want to first deprecate it and later after a large enough deprecation period we could consider removing it completely from the API.